opendatasoft/codelibrary/content/components/material-themed-cards/index.md

 ---
-description: "Cards with minimalist customization of widget that you can theme with colors"
+description: "Cards with minimalistic customization of widget that you can theme with colors"
-title: "Minimalist themed cards"
+title: "Material themed cards"
 date: 2021-05-27T16:39:16+02:00
 tags: ["display", "navigation", "list"]
 resources: